-(2) Reflects the closing price of our common stock of \$15.96 on December 31, 2009, the last trading day before the close of our fiscal year.
+(2) Reflects the closing price of our common stock of \$31.22 on December 28, 2007, the last trading day before the close of our fiscal year.

-Pension Benefits in Fiscal 2009
+Pension Benefits in Fiscal 2007

-The following table provides information on the pension benefits provided to our named executive officers in fiscal 2009.
-All our named executive officers, except Mr. Powell, are participants in our noncontributory defined benefit retirement plan (formerly named the Kadant Web Systems Inc. Retirement Plan) that covers eligible employees located at our corporate headquarters or at our Kadant Solutions division.
+The following table provides information on the pension benefits provided to our named executive officers in fiscal 2007.
+All our named executive officers are participants in the Kadant Web Systems Inc. Retirement Plan, a noncontributory defined benefit retirement plan that covers eligible employees located at our corporate headquarters or employed by this subsidiary.
 At the end of fiscal 2005, this plan was closed to new participants.

-Under this plan, each eligible employee receives a monthly retirement benefit, beginning at normal retirement age (65), based on up to 1.75% of his average monthly compensation before retirement, multiplied by his years of service (up to a maximum of 30 years).
+Under this plan, each eligible employee receives a monthly retirement benefit, beginning at normal retirement age (65), based on 1.75% of his average monthly compensation before retirement, multiplied by his years of service (up to a maximum of 30 years).
 Full credit is given for the first 25 years of service, and half credit is given for years over 25 and less than 30.
-Eligible employees who retire early (before the normal retirement age of 65) will receive reduced benefits.
-Average monthly compensation is generally defined as average monthly base salary over the five consecutive years of highest compensation in the ten-year period preceding retirement, but the annualized compensation used may not exceed an IRS-prescribed limit for each year applicable to tax-qualified plans, which was \$245,000 in 2009.
+Named executive officers who retire early (before the normal retirement age of 65) will receive reduced benefits.
+Average monthly compensation is generally defined as average monthly base salary over the five consecutive years of highest compensation in the ten-year period preceding retirement, but the annualized compensation used may not exceed an IRS-prescribed limit applicable to tax-qualified plans, which was \$225,000 in 2007.
 Benefits under the retirement plan are fully vested after five years of service.
 The actual benefits that would be received by the participants are subject to reduction for Social Security benefits.

-No pension benefits were paid to any of our named executive officers in fiscal 2009.
-We do not have a policy for granting extra pension service, except that in the event of a change in control, we are contractually required under our change in control agreements to recognize additional age and length of service in calculating the pension benefit payable to named executive officers.
+No pension benefits were paid to any of our named executive officers in fiscal 2007.
+We do not have a policy for granting extra pension service, except that in the event of a change in control, we are contractually required to recognize additional age and length of service in calculating the pension benefit payable to named executive officers.

-The amounts reported in the table below equal the present value of the accumulated benefit at the end of fiscal 2009 for the named executive officers (other than Mr. Powell) using the assumptions described in the footnote.
+The amounts reported in the table below equal the present value of the accumulated benefit at the end of fiscal 2007 for the named executive officers using the assumptions described in the footnote.

-Pension Benefits in Fiscal 2009
+Pension Benefits in Fiscal 2007

-Name Plan Name Number of Years Credited Service (#) Present Value of Accumulated Benefit (\$)(1) William A. Rainville Kadant Web Systems Inc. Retirement Plan 30.00 \$ 1,462,676 Jonathan W. Painter Kadant Web Systems Inc. Retirement Plan 9.00 \$ 164,908 Thomas M. O'Brien Kadant Web Systems Inc. Retirement Plan 18.94 \$ 541,129 Eric T. Langevin Kadant Web Systems Inc. Retirement Plan 23.08 \$ 294,887 Edward J. Sindoni Kadant Web Systems Inc. Retirement Plan 22.54 \$ 980,215
+Number of Years Credited Service Present Value of Accumulated Benefit Name Plan Name (#) (\$)(1) William A. Rainville Kadant Web Systems Inc. Retirement Plan 30.00 \$ 1,175,452 Thomas M. O'Brien Kadant Web Systems Inc. Retirement Plan 16.94 \$ 407,360 Edward J. Sindoni Kadant Web Systems Inc. Retirement Plan 20.54 \$ 738,964 Jonathan W. Painter Kadant Web Systems Inc. Retirement Plan 7.00 \$ 110,611 Eric T. Langevin Kadant Web Systems Inc. Retirement Plan 21.08 \$ 211,460

-(1) The accumulated benefit is based on service and compensation, as described above, through December 31, 2009, the plan's year-end.
+(1) The accumulated benefit is based on service and earnings (base salary and bonus, as described above) through December 29, 2007.
 The present value has been calculated assuming the benefit is paid as a lump sum.
-The assumptions used for calculating present value were the 2010 IRS Applicable Mortality Table and Interest Segment Rates of 3.31%, 5.05% and 5.32%.
+The assumptions used for calculating present value were the 2008 Applicable Mortality Table and Interest Segment Rates of 4.85%, 5.06% and 5.14%.